Robaina/Pynteny/CONTRIBUTING.md

 Alternatively, you can directly work on a developer environment in the browser within GitHub's codespaces.
 To set this environment up:

-1. Fork repository and go to the "dev" branch in GitHub.
+1. Fork repository and create new branch for your issue.

-2. Start a new Codespace for the "dev" branch.
+2. Start a new Codespace for the new branch.
 GitHub will build an environment with all required dependencies as well as pynteny the first time (it will take a couple of minutes).
 Pynteny will be installed in a conda environment named "pynteny-dev".

 __Known issues__:
 Port forwarding within the codespace doesn't work very well for Streamlit (pynteny app).
 This is a [known issue](https://discuss.streamlit.io/t/how-to-make-streamlit-run-on-codespaces/24526) regarding Streamlit and Codespaces.